Dcamy/ADAPTiQ/README.md

 ## 🧠 Philosophy

-> “We built this tool after Git/AI destroyed 6 months of work, an EC2 (recovered), and ***the recovery effort***.
+> “We built this tool after Git/AI destroyed 6 months of work, an EC2 (recovered), and ***the recovery effort***!
-> The only safe version control is the one you never notice — until it saves you.”
+> > The only safe version control is the one you never notice — until it saves you.”

 This is the **Git-failsafe**.
 You can thank it later.